seratch/slack-cloudflare-workers/README.md

 };
 ```

-Add the following lines to `wrangler.toml`:
+Incorporate the following lines to your `wrangler.toml` configuration:

 ```toml
 [vars]